iameberedavid/Expresso-Customer-Churn-Challenge-On-Zindi/README.md

 - What is the churn rate across the various regions?
 - What is the churn rate of custmers based on customer regularity?
 - What is the churn rate of customers based on their tenure?
-- What is the churn rate of customers based on the top_up amounts?
+- What is the churn rate of the least 10,000 and top 10,000 customers based on the top_up amounts ['MONTANT']?
-- What is the churn rate of top pack users?
-- What is the churn rate based on the data volume?
-- What is the churn rate of custmers based on their income frequency?
-- What is the churn rate of customers based on their monthly income?
+- What is the churn rate of the least 10,000 and top 10,000 customers based on the number of connections ['DATA_VOLUME']?
-- What is the relationship between the monthly income of customers and the frequency of recharge?
-- What is the relationship between the number of times a customer made an income and the number of times a customer activated the top pack?
 - What is the churn distribution of customers based on calls to Zone1 and Zone 2?
-- What is the churn distribution of customers based international calls, calls to Orange, and calls to Tigo?
+- What is the churn distribution of customers based on calls within Expresso Network, calls to Orange Network, and calls to Tigo Network?

 **Visualization Tools:**